 The Mighty Paw Rope Leash is a strong and durable lead made from weather-resistant climber’s rope to provide a strong and sturdy leash for dogs who like to pull during walks.

-- Made for Comfort: Features a tubular webbing handle for extra padding and comfort.
+- Made for Comfort: Our soft tubular webbing handle is perfect for long walks and adventures!

 Features: The Mighty Paw Rope Leash is made from lightweight, 3/8-inch, lightweight climbing rope, and it comes equipped with a large carabiner to clip to your dog’s leash.
 The handle is made from tubular nylon webbing and features extra padding to keep your hands comfortable.